-Install Armory Enterprise for Spinnaker on OpenShift using the Armory Operator
+Install Armory Enterprise in OpenShift using the Armory Operator

 This document is intended for users who have purchased the Armory Red Hat Marketplace offering.
 It will not work if you have not purchased the Armory Operator.
 Please contact Armory if you’re interested in a Red Hat Marketplace Private Offer.